-The Welsh Terrier is one of only two terrier breeds that originated in Wales, popular breed in Britain in the 1700 and 1800s.
+The Welsh Terrier is one of only two terrier breeds in Wales, a popular breed in Britain in the 1700 and 1800s.
 After some time, all these dogs were referred to as Welsh Terriers, regardless of their native land.
 Both the varieties were used for hunting badger, otter, and fox, sharing nearly identical backgrounds.

 Origin: United Kingdom, Wales

 The Welsh Terrier was first entered into the Kennel Club Stud Book in 1885.
-Sometimes in history known as The Old English Black and Tan Terrier, in Wales, they were known as Welsh Terriers.
-In 1884, the breed was initially shown in England and in 1888; this breed was brought to the USA first time by Prescott Lawrence.
+Sometimes in history, known as The Old English Black and Tan Terrier, in Wales, they were known as Welsh Terriers.
+In 1884, the breed was initially shown in England, and in 1888, this breed was brought to the USA first time by Prescott Lawrence.
 Its most common talents are agility, hunting, watchdog, tracking, and performing tricks.
 Today’s Welsh Terrier remains a spirited and efficient working terrier.
 He is active, alert and playful, and makes a wonderful companion as well.

 Different names or Types